 - Political leadership is missing.
 Building smart districts means long-term investment and it requires the will to test something new.
 Many city leaders today are afraid of overstraining their citizens with new and innovative approaches that actually cost money and have not been thoroughly tested somewhere else before especially if this means to push for an organizational shift within municipalities or to bet on an unclear return on investment.
-We are therefore seeing multiple challenges at the political leadership level of cities that make it difficult to have mayors buy in to Smart City developments.
-Yet, if the top-level decision makers do not buy-in, there is little chance to push for a successful development of smart districts on the ground. - Often no real partnership between cities and companies exist, since in some cases procurement regulations prevent close partnerships and in other cases the ways of thinking and acting are very different.
+We are therefore seeing multiple challenges at the political leadership level of cities that make it difficult to have mayors buy into Smart City developments.
+Yet, if the top-level decision-makers do not buy-in, there is little chance to push for a successful development of smart districts on the ground. - Often no real partnership between cities and companies exist, since in some cases procurement regulations prevent close partnerships and in other cases, the ways of thinking and acting are very different.
 When understanding a company and the city as part of a larger Value Model, city administrations and municipal stakeholders automatically start to become partners instead of customers.
 This shift in perception is of high importance since it means that urban solutions are co-created and fitted to the actual market, allowing for a rapid market uptake and providing support from the political and administrative realm.
 Full deployment of the triple helix model means that there is a continuum between politics, administration and private sector, linking these players as partners with equal importance but different roles within the Value Model of a city. - Cities need support in creating sustainable value.
 But opposed to business understanding, value for cities is not confined to business value it also refers to a sustainable development, a healthy environment, socially viable solutions and long-term stability of infrastructure and economy.
 In economic terms large parts of the benefits of smart and sustainable urban technologies are achieved by reducing external effects and by creating socio-technical capital.
 This leads to difficult cash-flow models and unsecure investments.
-To actually identify the value of smart solutions and smart districts, companies and cities
+To actually identify the value of smart solutions and smart districts, companies and cities need to start thinking in holistic Value Models that reflect the complex benefits for the environment, society, economy and a resilient city.

-Companies and cities thus need to start thinking beyond business models and mere social welfare and understand themselves as part of a larger Value Model that delivers value added services to cities and citizens, creating value that reaches far beyond a monetary return on investment.
-In a second step Smart City Value Models need to be transferred into business cases for corporate players.
+Companies and cities thus need to start thinking beyond business models and mere social welfare and understand themselves as part of a larger Value Model that delivers value-added services to cities and citizens, creating value that reaches far beyond a monetary return on investment.
+In a second step, Smart City Value Models need to be transferred into business cases for corporate players.
 Today, however, many corporate players fail to address the real value of smart cities, since they start with their business model right away.